freeipa/ansible-freeipa/README-server.md

 ```

-Example playbook to make sure server "server.example.com" is present without a location:
+Example playbook to make sure server "server.example.com" does not have a location:

 ```yaml
 ---